 All Directors must submit themselves for re-nomination and re-appointment at least once every three (3) years pursuant to Rule 720(4) of the Catalist Rules.
 The Company's Constitution provides that one-third of the Directors, or if their number is not a multiple of three, the number nearest to but not less than one-third with a minimum of one, shall retire by rotation at every Annual General Meeting ("AGM").
-The Directors who are retiring by rotation pursuant to Regulation 117 of the Constitution of the Company at the forthcoming AGM are Mr. Koh Keng Siang and Mr. Bernard Wong Ee Yu.
-After assessing their respective contributions and performance, the NC is recommending each of Mr. Koh Keng Siang and Mr. Bernard Wong Ee Yu for re-election at the forthcoming AGM (with Mr. Koh Keng Siang and Mr. Bernard Wong Ee Yu having abstained from deliberation in respect of their own re-elections).
+The Directors who are retiring by rotation pursuant to Regulation 117 of the Constitution of the Company at the forthcoming AGM are Mr. Lai Wai Kit Andrew and Ms. Tan Yee Peng.
+After assessing their respective contributions and performance, the NC is recommending each of Mr. Lai Wai Kit Andrew and Ms. Tan Yee Peng for re-election at the forthcoming AGM (with Mr. Lai Wai Kit Andrew and Ms. Tan Yee Peng having abstained from deliberation in respect of his and her own re-election).
 The Board has accepted the NC's recommendation.
 The details of the Directors seeking for re-election as required under Rule 720(5) of the Catalist Rules are set out in the "Additional Information on Directors Seeking Re-election" section of this Annual Report.

 Currently, the Board has one (1) Alternate Director, Ms. Tay Tze Wen, appointed on 1 March 2023, who is Alternate Director to Mr. Koh Keng Siang.
-The Board takes into consideration the same criteria for selection of alternate director as that of the Directors such as his/her qualifications, competencies and independence.
+The Board takes into consideration the same criteria for selection of alternate directors as that of directors such as his/her qualifications, competencies and independence.

 When new Directors are appointed, the NC also ensures that they are aware of their duties and obligations.
-The NC also decides if a Director is able to and has been adequately carrying out his/her duties as a Director of the Company.
+The NC also decides if a Director is able to and has been adequately carrying out his/her duties as a director of the Company.
 Specifically, the NC will review and decide, on an annual basis (or more frequently as the NC deems fit), whether such Director with competing time commitments is able to and has been adequately carrying out his/her duties as a Director, having regard to the competing time commitments that are faced by the Director when serving on multiple boards and discharging his/her duties towards other principal commitments.
 The Board has not currently set the maximum number of listed company directorships which a Director may hold.
 If a Director serves on the board of multiple companies, the NC will consider on a case-by-case basis whether he/she has been able to devote adequate time and attention to the affairs of the Group.
 In the event there are sufficient grounds for complaint, the Chairman of the Board will, on the advice of the NC, discuss, and if necessary, advise the Director concerned of the issues and the consequences of failure to rectify the situation within the period required.
 (Provision 4.5 of the Code)